sanketwagh147/cape/README.md

 ### Regression Analysis and Plots

 The following plots are an example analysis of the S&P 500 Index as of September 29, 2022.
+However, the sample ends in September 29, 2017 because that is the last date in which an ex-post 5-year forward return can be computed.

 ![S&P 500 INDEX](https://raw.githubusercontent.com/nathanramoscfa/cape/main/charts/sample_regression_SPX.png)